-A discussion of Art Deco pieces would be incomplete without a mention of the sautoir, or long necklace chains that suspended large pendants or tassels made of pearls, glass beads, or colored stones.
+A discussion of Art Deco pieces would be incomplete without a mention of the sautoir, or a necklace with long strands that suspended large pendants or tassels made of pearls, glass beads, or colored stones.
 The necklace style gracefully complemented the new flapper style of the era, in which women were liberated from the corset and began to sport fluid gowns with comfortable wide waists, which accommodated the rambunctious new dance moves of the day.
 These simple shift shapes beckoned for elegant adornment in the form of long pearl strands or diamond pendants.
 In the example below, the sautoir's pendant includes a tassel of strands of glistening natural pearls, as well as diamond and enamel geometric motifs.

 Women were not the only ones privy to Art Deco creations.
 Men of style and privilege commissioned or bought equally enviable clocks, watches, cigarette cases and more.
 Below you'll find a most stunning Art Deco-period pocket watch created by the famed Audemars Piguet firm of Le Brassus, Switzerland and retailed by E. Gübelin of Lucerne.
-The open-faced timepiece is housed in a 14K gold case with fine enamel detailing and a white enamel face with stylistically synonymous numerals.
+The open-faced gentlemen’s timepiece is housed in a 14K yellow gold case with fine enamel detailing and a white enamel face with stylistically synonymous numerals.

 The Art Deco design and style left a lasting impression, amazingly achieving something both timely and timeless that continues to appeal to collectors today.
 It’s unique design and use of stunning colored stones make these pieces highly sought after among collectors today.
 Contemporary jewelers continue to emulate the magnificent colored gemstones that emerged in the period, giving further testament to the Art Deco's sophistication and desirability.
 From stunning pink diamond vintage necklaces to beautiful costume jewelry studding with genuine gems and long strands of pearls, there are exquisite pieces of jewelry that have come out of the Art Deco period.
 These pieces were more than fine jewelry, they were decorative art that deserves to be admired for a lifetime.